pachyderm/pachyderm/doc/docs/master/enterprise/auth/enable-auth.md

 To activate access controls with `pachctl`, complete the following steps:

-* If you are authenticating as a `robot`, OICD, or SAML user, activate access controls by specifying a robot user as an initial admin:
+* If you are authenticating as a `robot`, OIDC, or SAML user, activate access controls by specifying a robot user as an initial admin:

   ```bash